Kingston Brass Faucets Review & Rating Updated: 08/05/22

 The same is true of the labor required to remove and replace defective parts.

-Buying Rule for Smart Faucet Buyers:
+Buying Rule for Smart Faucet Buyers

 Faucet Warranties